jasylwong/wepick/README.md

 - Visit `localhost:3000` on your browswer to use the site

 ### Testing
-- Tests can be run using Rspec.
+- Tests can be run using RSpec.
 Run the command `rspec`.

 ## <a name="Tech_stack">Tech stack</a>

 Front-end:
+- HTML
-- HTML & CSS
+- CSS (including Bootstrap)

 Back-end:
 - Ruby